marcusgia2505/classsExGameInstructions/docs/Programming.rst

 :php:`$group`      Group ID (if set)
-:php:`$signID`     Private signature (for contract elements) :php:`$tic`        External ID (if set at login or provided with URL)
+:php:`$signID`     Private signature (for contract elements) :php:`$tic`        External ID (if set at login or provided with URL) :php:`$blockForward`        if set to true, automatic forwarding is blocked.
 =================  =====

 The variables :php:`$group`, :php:`$role` and :php:`$treatment` can be overwritten in a subjects program.